What is Math?

-- HPU offers “individualized” instruction with upper division class sizes ranging from 8 to 15 individuals.
+- HPU offers more individualized attention - our upper division class sizes range from 8-15 students.

-- Professors at HPU are dedicated to teaching.
-They come from top mathematics programs across the country and have been actively engage in world-class mathematics research.
+- Our faculty are dedicated to teaching.
+They come from top mathematics programs across the country and have been actively engaged in world-class mathematics research.

-- Teaching styles are innovative and student-centered, promoting creativity and critical thinking skills, rather than being rigidly structured to the lecture hall paradigm.
+- We implement a variety of teaching techniques that are innovative and student-centered, promoting creativity and critical thinking skills rather than being rigidly structured to the lecture hall paradigm.

-- As a student, you will be exposed to many different teachers and teaching styles, as well as meet many diverse individuals within the close-knit mathematics clubs and study groups.
+- As a student, you will not only be exposed to different instructional styles, but will also be able to interact with a diverse set of peers in our mathematics clubs and study groups.

-- At HPU, in your senior year, you may have the opportunity to work with a faculty member of your choice on really interesting, advanced material catered to your skills and interests.
+- In your final year, you may have the opportunity to work closely with a faculty mentor on advanced material catered specifically to your personal interests.